Prassha0908/R-Programming-Notes/README.md

    - A switch statement is a selection control mechanism that allows the value of an expression to change the control flow of program execution via map and search.
    - Syntax : switch(test expression, case1, case2, case3, .........., caseN)

+# Loop Statements :

+- for loop
+    - The most commonly used loop structure when you want to repeat a task a defined number of times is the for loop.
+    - The for loop evaluates an expression by iterating over a given vector or list.

+- while loop
+- repeat loop